-Trauma in pregancy is a specialst area.
-Particularly important differences from normal ATLS practice include the need for early O&G involvement, the consideration of the uterus as a potential source of lifethreatening haemorrhage, and the need to give Rh immunoglobulin to Rh–negative mothers within 72 hours.
+Trauma in pregancy is a specialist area.
+Particularly important differences from normal ATLS practice include the need for early O&G involvement, the consideration of the uterus as a potential source of life-threatening haemorrhage, and the need to give Rh immunoglobulin to Rh–negative mothers within 72 hours.

 Pregnancy and trauma seem to be a favourite topic of CICM examiners.
 It has appeared several times in the SAQs.
 Typically, the question is waffly and non-specific, asking you to describe your general approach, or what the "management issues" are.

 Existing examples include the following:

 - Question 17 from the first paper of 2015 ("management issues")

 - Question 16 from the second paper of 2012 ("management issues")

 - Question 3 from the first paper of 2007 ("special considerations")

 - Question 1a from the second paper of 2003 (initial management)

 - Question 1b from the second paper of 2003 (timing and nature of investigations)